GluuFederation/docs-deployment-guide/README.md

 - **Database:** The database stores authentication-related information and it should have at least one replica to avoid a single point of failure.
 Each replica will be having the entire authentication-related information.

-- **Filesystem:**  Gluu server uses Csync2 to perform the file system replication of clustered nodes.
+- **Filesystem:**  Gluu server uses Csync2 to perform the file system replication of clustered nodes, to replicate the configuration files.

 - **Cache:** There should be at least one cache server and there can be multiple cache (Redis) server for high performance.